Information for WSU Departments

 - Correcting a WSU error on an employee's payroll payment.
 A $100 administrative fee will be assessed for each request.
 See WSU Policies and Procedures 13.07

 - Imprest funds can never be used to make payments to a business or corporation

-- Imprest funds can be used when the individual participant payments are less than $25 and the participants are not known until the date of the activity
+- Imprest funds cannot be used for individual participant payments even when the participants are not known until the date of the activity

 Process to request an imprest check:

 - Submit Imprest Fund Check Request Form to Accounts Receivable in Room 201 Jardine Hall.

 - Certificate of Expense must be completed and returned with an ICD for reimbursement of the imprest fund from the paying fund.
 Each participant receiving payment must sign this document.